THE UNIVERSITY OF CONNECTICUT HEALTH CENTER

 B. Department Head

-Appointed by the Department Head, the Departmental Property Coordinator is the administrative person responsible for the day-to-day transactions affecting the department's equipment inventory.
-The Property Coordinator's authority and responsibility for property matters is directly delegated from the Department Head.
+Appointed by the Department Head, the Departmental Materials Coordinator is the administrative person responsible for the day-to-day transactions affecting the department's equipment inventory.
+The Materials Coordinator's authority and responsibility for property matters is directly delegated from the Department Head.
 The specific duties and responsibilities include, but are not limited to:

 1. Communicate inventory changes to Inventory Control including: